 Enabling the same settings on a Public network can be a huge security risk.
 But if you’ve set a Network’s location to Private or Public and later you want to change it, you can.
 You will need access to an admin account in order to make this change.

-Set Network Location To Public Or Private In Windows 10
+Set Public Network to Private in Windows 10

 - Open the Settings app and navigate to Network & Internet > Wi-Fi.
 If your PC is connected via an Ethernet connection, go to Network & Internet > Ethernet instead.